MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ### Remarks

 This member function lets you override the default number of seconds before subsequent operations on the connected data source "time out."
 An operation might time out due to network access problems, excessive query processing time, and so on.
-Call `SetODBCTimeout` prior to executing a query with this querydef if you want to change the query timeout value.
+Call `SetODBCTimeout` before executing a query with this querydef if you want to change the query timeout value.
 (As ODBC reuses connections, the timeout value is the same for all clients on the same connection.)

 The default value for query timeouts is 60 seconds.